COREmanager Documentation

 2. Register it in the system.

-Let us review these actions on the task - during creation/deletion of a BILLmanager user create or delete an account in samba for him.
+Let us review these actions on the task - during creation or deletion of the billing platform user create or delete an account in samba for him.

 Example of a script